 Despite all these political pressures, the Satyagrahi always acts with kindness and without hatred.
-How important this is, can be seen in India today with the ruling Hindu-nationalist party, where the opposite seems to be true and the country is riven by conflicts as never before.
 The Satyagrahi, in contrast, attempts to gently and compassionately draw the individual s/he is dealing with to his/her side: “I can combine the greatest love with the greatest opposition to the wrong.”
 (M. K. Gandhi).
 Therefore, the intention of the nonviolent Satyagraha attitude is to change the consciousness of the other person instead of forcing him/her to do something.

 “Satyagraha was idealistic but at the same time intensely practical.
 It was a source of power for a people that had neither weapons nor wealth.
 It gave the British no way to justify their violent repression.”4